algerina/Leaderboard/README.md

 ## Built With

+- JavaScript
-- Major languages
+- HTML
-- Frameworks
+- CSS
 - Technologies used

 ## Live Demo